-Although Bitcoin (BTC) has now become a household name, only only 11% of Americans own any of the cryptocurrency.
-Many people have not purchased Bitcoins because they either don’t understand the technology, or they think it is too difficult to figure out.
+Although Bitcoin (BTC) has now become a household name, many people have not purchased Bitcoins because they either don’t understand the technology, or they think it is too difficult to figure out.

-At a very high level, Bitcoin is a virtual or digital currency that is created and secured using advanced cryptography—essentially, in this case, the making and solving of complex mathematical problems.
+At a very high level, Bitcoin (BTC) is a virtual or digital currency that is created and secured using advanced cryptography — essentially, in this case, the solving of complex mathematical problems.
 Bitcoin can be stored, sent, and spent just like any other form of currency (with limitations), and it can now be used to buy many things from a coffee at Starbucks® to a mansion.

-Bitcoins are created, stored, and transacted using blockchain technology.
-A blockchain is an unchangeable ledger of transactional information.
-In the case of Bitcoin and many other cryptocurrencies, this ledger is public, meaning anyone can look at it to see all past transactions.
+Bitcoin is based on blockchain technology.
+A blockchain is a a transparent, digital ledger of transactions.
+In the case of Bitcoin and many other cryptocurrencies, this ledger is public, meaning anyone can look at it to see past transactions.
+It’s also considered a distributed ledger, because it’s maintained by a global network of nodes, or miners, who compete to verify Bitcoin transactions and earn rewards.

-Other types of cryptocurrencies use different methods to create coins and keep their blockchain running.
+Other types of cryptocurrencies use different methods to create coins and keep their blockchains running.

-The total number of Bitcoins that can ever exist is 21 million, and as of Oct.
-2019, about 18 million have been mined.
-Approximately three million to four million Bitcoins have been lost forever, due to people losing their private keys.
+The total number of Bitcoin that can ever exist is 21 million, and as of March 2022, nearly 19 million have been mined.
+Approximately three to four million Bitcoin have been lost forever, due to people losing their private keys.

 SoFi Invest lets you trade both Bitcoin